zicostian/cypress-api/README.md

 # cypress-api
-# This repo is used for storing API test code for GOJEK Quality Assurance test
+# This repo is used for storing API test code for Quality Assurance test